-If you want to get active and stay, by getting back in to the gym, then the supported fitness sessions might be just the thing for you.
+If you want to get active by using our fitness suites, then the supported fitness sessions might be just the thing for you.

-Once you have booked on team of trained and friendly instructors will support you in working towards your own goals, whatever they may be.
+Once you have booked on team of trained and friendly instructors will support you in working towards your own fitness goals.

 If you're a disabled student or a student with a mental health condition and feel that these sessions may benefit you, then please contact the Disability Sport Officer for more information.

 As a disabled student or student with mental health difficulties, you can access supported fitness inductions and sessions at our fitness suites in the David Ross Sports Village and Jubilee sports centre.

 If you have a UoN sports and fitness membership, then there is no additional charge for these sessions.
 The initiative includes:

 - one induction session with a fitness centre instructor;